Skip to content Skip to navigation menu

 Step 5

-Place each cut tile into position along the wall to check that it fits properly, remembering to allow for the spacers.
-If you’re happy with the fit, then apply adhesive to the floor as before, and fix the cut tiles.
+Place each cut tile into position along the wall to check that it fits properly, remembering to allow for the tile spacers.
+If you’re happy with the fit, then apply tile adhesive to the floor as before, and fix the cut tiles.
 Once the tiles are laid, leave the adhesive to dry completely before continuing.

 Tile-A-Floor-Step-20.jpg